 I’d used TextExpander on macOS, but the utility is even more useful on iOS, where the clumsy virtual keyboard is often required.
 TextExpander lets users generate large amounts of text from snippets, which serve as in-text shortcuts for things you have to type again and again, like addresses or stock email responses.
 You can insert snippets using the third-party TextExpander keyboard, which is functional, reliable, and can work alongside Apple’s Smart Keyboard devices for iPad.

 But there’s more.
 TextExpander can also call on elements like the contents of your clipboard, or the current time, and insert these as part of your snippet.
 The app even supports shared snippets, and many companies have created huge repositories of work-based TextExpander shortcuts for employees to use.
 You can find out more at Smile Software’s website.

 It’s impossible not to mention the Files app when it comes the age-old “iPad as a computer” debate.
 Files is an app you should definitely be using: it integrates with iCloud Drive, Dropbox, and a number of other cloud services to provide file access on iOS.
 It’s the closest thing to a file system on iPad, and with support for folder creation, tags, and offline downloads, it works well.
-Though support for external hard drives is missing (despite the USB-C connector on the new iPad Pro), Files is an app I use every day to seamlessly organize and back up my documents.
-It’s also something I expect to see Apple improve further with iOS 13.
+Files is an app I use every day to seamlessly organize and back up my documents.
+It’s also something Apple expanded quite a bit with iOS 13.